uptane/deployment-considerations/customizations.md

 Delta updates can be computed two different ways: dynamically for each ECU during the installation process (dynamic delta updates), or in advance of installation by precomputing likely possible delta images (precomputed delta updates).
 Both types of updates appear below in the subsection on [custom installation instructions](#custom-installation-instructions-for-ecus).

-Dynamic delta updates reduce the amount of data sent in each update, while allowing for fine grained control of what version is placed on each ECU.
+Dynamic delta updates reduce the amount of data sent in each update, while allowing for fine-grained control of what version is installed on each ECU.
 By using the custom field of the Targets metadata, the Director can be configured to specify a particular version of software for every ECU.
-Dynamic delta updates allow the Director to do file granular resource tracking, which can save bandwidth.
+Dynamic delta updates allow the Director to track resources at file granularity, which can save bandwidth.

-To send dynamic delta updates, the Director would compute the delta as described earlier in this section.
-The computed images would be made available to the Primary ECU.

-One drawback of dynamic delta updates is that, if many ECUs are updating from the same version, computing the delta of each would result in duplicate computation that could be time consuming or use up a lot of memory.
+A drawback of dynamic delta updates is that, if many ECUs are updating from the same version, computing the delta of each can result in duplicate computation that could be time consuming or use up a lot of memory.
 A possible solution to this is to use precomputed delta updates.

 To send precomputed delta updates, the Director precomputes various probable diffs and makes these available as images.
-The Director then specifies which precomputed image to send to each ECU by using the custom field of Targets metadata, as described below under the **Adding dynamic directions** heading.
+The Director then specifies which precomputed image to send to each ECU by using the custom field of Targets metadata, as described below in the [Adding dynamic directions](#accessing-dynamic-directions-through-signed-images-from-the-director-repository) subsection.
 Precomputing the delta images has the added advantage of allowing these images to be stored on the Image repository, which offers additional security against a Director compromise.

 ## Uptane in conjunction with other protocols

 Implementers MAY use Uptane in conjunction with existing protocols for sending updates to the vehicle, such as in the following scenarios:

-Implementers MAY use [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security) to encrypt the connection between Primaries and the Image and Director repositories, as well to whatever source is used to provide the current time.
+Implementers MAY use [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security) to encrypt the connection between Primaries and the Image and Director repositories, as well to the source used to provide the current time.

 Implementers MAY use [OMA Device Management](https://en.wikipedia.org/wiki/OMA_Device_Management) (OMA-DM) to send Uptane metadata, images, and other messages to Primaries.